-Donald Trump Says His Medical Checkup Was Routine – It’s The Media That’s ‘Very Sick’
+Donald Trump Says His Medical Checkup Was Routine, Claims It’s The Media That’s ‘Very Sick’

 “These people are sick.
 They’re sick,” Trump said of the media.
 “And the press really in this country is dangerous.
 We don’t have freedom of the press in this country.
 We have the opposite.
 We have a very corrupt media, and I hope they can get their act straight now, because it’s very very bad, and very very dangerous for our country.”

-Over the weekend, media speculation about the surprise visit suggested that since the visit wasn’t scheduled and because it didn’t follow the typical protocol, that perhaps the president was suffering from a serious medical issue that required immediate attention.
+Over the weekend, media speculation about the visit suggested that since it wasn’t scheduled and because it didn’t follow typical protocol, that perhaps the president was suffering from a serious medical issue that required immediate attention.

 Here’s a working theory on yesterday’s no notice visit to Walter Reed.
 They needed cardiac labs to rule out heart attack.
 Per pool report Trump left WH with shirt open with no police escourt for motorcade-like it was pulled together quickly.
 Theory: he had a panic attack (1) pic.twitter.com/DMFpVCQyIS